tylertroy/video2sprites/README.md

 ```
 ## Edge Bluring

 You can skip this step if you're happy with the results from the previous step, especially if you plan to significantly reduce the size of each frame.
-Nevertheless a higher fuzz factor can result in jagged edges that can look a little nasty but we can clean up the edges with some edge bluring.
-Again it's good to start with a test image to get the right settings before batch processing.
+Nevertheless this chroma key technique will result in jagged edges that can look a little nasty but we can clean up the edges with some edge bluring.
+It can be good to start with a test image to get the right settings before batch processing.

 ```bash
 convert chroma_164.png -alpha set -virtual-pixel transparent -channel A -blur 0x2 -level 50%,100% +channel edge.png